joostkremers/ebib/docs/ebib-manual.md

 existing ones.

 You can use any `biblatex` (or BibTeX) field to define a column in the index buffer.
-There are a few column label that do not correspond directly to a field name, however.
+There are a few column labels that do not correspond directly to a field name, however.
 For example, the column label `"Entry Key"`, which displays the entry key, is not a `biblatex` field.
 Similarly, there is a column label `"Author/Editor"`, which displays the